 Building Relationships: Give A Lot To Get A Lot

-We asked Yaro Starak of Entrepreneurs-Journey.com the following question:
+We asked Yaro Starak of Entrepreneurs-Journey.com a simple question:

-If you were building an online presence from scratch today, what 3 things would you consider to provide the biggest ROI on your time and money?
+If you were building an online presence from scratch today, what 3 things would deliver the biggest ROI on your time and money?

-“I’d first focus on establishing a crystal-clear empathy with the audience I was planning to serve, so I know what their problem is, how they feel about it and what they currently do to try and solve it.
-The best way to learn this in my experience is in person, over the phone or a distant third is via monitoring discussions in groups, blog comments, forums and social media.
+“I’d first focus on establishing crystal-clear empathy with the audience I plan to serve—knowing their problem, how they feel about it, and what they’re already doing to solve it.
+The best way to learn this is in person, over the phone, or—failing that—by monitoring discussions in groups, blog comments, forums, and social media.

 If I don’t do this step well, I won’t have an audience or make any sales down the line, so it’s the vital first step for ROI.”

-Yaro’s other two points were crafting a clear offer and funneling traffic to the offer, continuously working to improve conversions over time.
+Yaro’s other two points: craft a clear offer and direct qualified traffic to it—then keep improving conversions over time.

 We’re not the first to say this, either.
-Studies have shown that human connection is essential for well-being and happiness, proving that without people, even vast wealth does not equal contentment.
+Studies consistently show human connection is essential for well-being and satisfaction—proof that relationships, not just resources, drive outcomes.

-There are basically three people that fit into your personal brand’s target audience:
+There are three groups in a personal brand’s target audience:

-Over time and a your situation changes, the person that pays you may change.
-If that happens, you can follow the same steps outline below.
+Over time, as your situation changes, the person who pays you may change too.
+When it does, simply rerun the steps outlined below.

 Step One: Identify The Person That Pays You